Arc Flash Safety: Identify, Label, and Protect

 Tracking Arc

-Keep in mind that all arc flashes are dangerous and can cause serious injuries and damage.
+All arc flash events present serious safety risks and can cause serious injuries and damage.
 Be cautious when working with or around an electrical environment.
+Arc flash incidents can occur in a wide range of industrial and commercial environments.

 Common Locations for Arc Flash